Blog Customer FeedbackChangelog vs. Release Notes: Key Differences and Examples

 Similarly, if you build new features and don't tell anyone you built them, are they really published?
 Changelogs and release notes are two common ways to communicate changes to your product.

 And while these terms are often used interchangeably, changelogs and release notes are actually two separate things.
-Today, we go over their key differences and discuss which one you should use. 👇
+Today, we go over the key differences between changelogs and release notes and discuss which one you should use for your product. 👇

 Changelog vs. release notes: key differences